bart-inho/HeliMax/README.md

 - Typing `make init` : runs the script `InitSimulation.py`
 - Typing `make run` : launches gprMax simulation using the input file generated.
 - Typing `make plot` : plots the result using the gprMax build in function `plot_Bscan`
+- Typing `make clean`: cleans up `inout_files` folder from .out, .in, .txt and .h5 files

 For now, it is only possible to run one simulation at the time. (to be continued...)